 The launcher’s simple structure does come with some downsides, though.
 The major one is the inability to set custom folders, a staple feature in most third-party launchers.
 Further, the list-based app drawer can sometimes be overwhelming and make you memorize the names of the apps you use.
 Overall, we believe that the Olauncher is best for those looking for a minimalist Android launcher to reduce their time on their phone.
 The barebone interface and minimal functionality will certainly keep you from mindlessly scrolling through your phone and let you focus on more important things.

 - Status bar hidden by default.

 - Might be too simplistic for a few.

-- Text easily hidden by wallpaper.
+- Text is easily hidden by wallpaper.

-- Tough to navigate using app names.
+- Tricky to navigate using app names.

 There are a ton of Android launchers out there that offer a wide range of features.
 Most do not aim to provide a minimalist Android experience and instead seek to be more visually attractive.
 The choices we narrowed down serve different styles, and the choice you finally go with depends on your preference.
 If you loved this article, feel free to bookmark our homepage and visit for Android guides.